Kylie Jenner Surpasses Mark Zuckerberg To Officially Become Youngest Self-Made Billionaire Ever

 — Forbes (@Forbes) March 5, 2019

-Within six weeks, nearly $55 million worth of products had been sold, making the move a major factor in Kylie Cosmetic’s estimated $360 million it took in last year alone, which was reported to be a nine percent increase in revenue.
+Within six weeks, nearly $55 million worth of products had been sold, making the move a major factor in the estimated $360 million that Kylie Cosmetics took in last year alone, which was reported to be a 9 percent increase in revenue.

 View this post on Instagram